isabella232/docs-hub-dal/docs/ngsiagent_cookbook.md

 ### Data Models

 The Data Models used by the NGSI Agents have to be added to the [PIXEL DataModel repository](https://gitpixel.satrdlab.upv.es/iglaub/Data_Models.git).
+The specific ones for PIXEL should be placed under the *specs/Pixel* folder.

 The path of the json schema relative to spec folder will be needed, for exemple ```/Dummies/minimal-schema.json```